- Address: Chairman, UCEED-CEED 2021, Indian Institute of Technology Bombay, Mumbai 400076.

 - Design thinking and problem solving: Ability to understand the context, the users and the constraints and select the most appropriate solution for a given design problem.

-Part B of CEED 2020 will have questions related to these topics:
+Part-B of CEED 2023 will have questions related to the following topics:

 - Drawing: Ability to draw products, people or scenes in proportion with good line quality, composition, proportion, perspective, and shading.